 You can be charged with carrying a weapon even if it was designed for uses other than violence.

-However, to be convicted on weapons possession charge, a defendant must know that the object is a weapon.
-If the alleged weapon is capable of innocent uses (in other words, the object is not a weapon “per se” or “on it’s face”), the prosecution must prove you possessed it “as a weapon.”
+To be convicted on a weapons possession charge, however, a defendant must know that the object is a weapon.
+If the alleged weapon is capable of innocent uses (in other words, the object is not a weapon “per se” or “on its face”), the prosecution must prove you possessed it “as a weapon.”
 In those cases, the prosecution may try to use the location of the alleged weapon (in your car, beneath the driver’s seat, on the front passenger seat, glove box, other places where it was easily reachable) to show that you possessed it to be used as a weapon.
-The prosecution may also show whether the object was changed from it’s standard form or introduce any other evidence that the object would be used for a dangerous purpose rather than a harmless one.
+The prosecution may also show whether the object was changed from its standard form or introduce any other evidence that the object would be used for a dangerous purpose rather than a harmless one.

-Robert Ernenwein continues to successfully represent defendants against any and all weapons-related charges, including possession, shooting a firearm, personal use, firearm enhancements, assault with a deadly weapon, and cases where special circumstances apply due to the use of a weapon or firearm.
+The Law Offices of Robert Ernenwein, PC., continues to successfully represent defendants against weapons-related charges, including possession, shooting a firearm, personal use, firearm enhancements, assault with a deadly weapon, and cases where special circumstances apply due to the use of a weapon or firearm.

 Do I need an attorney?

 Yes!
-Firearms and weapons laws in California are among the most complicated set of laws in the state.
-If you have been accused of a firearm charge, you need a criminal defense attorney that is highly knowledgeable in the field of firearm and weapons law.
+Firearms and weapons laws in California are among the most complicated laws in the state.
+If you have been accused of a firearm crime, you need a criminal defense attorney who is highly knowledgeable in the field of firearm and weapons law.
 This knowledge and experience can be essential in forming a defense in your case.

-There are a number of other important exceptions to the firearms laws in California, and if you have been charged under these laws, it is always in your best interest to consult an experienced attorney about your rights.
-At the Law Offices of Robert Ernenwein, your first consultation with an attorney is always free.
+There are several other important exceptions to the firearms laws in California, and if you have been charged under these laws, it is always in your best interest to consult an experienced attorney about your rights.
+At The Law Offices of Robert Ernenwein, PC., your first consultation with an attorney is always free.

 Can you help me fight these charges?